Coolhatena/Coolhatena/README.md

 - I learn different languages & tecnologies in my free time to keep me up with the latest tech skills

 ## Work
-- (2022) Worked on [Azordev](https://azordev.github.io/) as Front-End Developer, building web projects using MERN stack and mobile apps with React Native
+- (2022) Worked on [Azordev](https://azordev.github.io/) as Front-End Developer, building web projects using MERN stack and mobile apps with React Native.

-- (2022 - Present) Currently working on [Machinign Network](http://machiningnetwork.com) as Software Engineer, with specialization in computer vision (Using Python with libraries like OpenCV, Mediapipe and some IA Segmentation / Object Detection tools, lime YOLO and Detectron) and development of programs for industrial purposes (Data Collection on Shop Floor for analysis, maintenance and decision-making, Interactive Aids for Manufacturing Operators, etc.)
+- (2022 - Present) Currently working on [Machinign Network](http://machiningnetwork.com) as Software Engineer, with specialization in computer vision (Using Python with libraries like OpenCV, Mediapipe and some IA Segmentation / Object Detection tools, lime YOLO and Detectron) and development of programs for industrial purposes (Data Collection on Shop Floor for analysis, maintenance and decision-making, Interactive Aids for Manufacturing Operators, etc.).

-- (2025 - Present) I'm working full time with AXP TEK, where I collaborate with a team of developers to mantain and update multiple software solutions for the logistics and transport industry, we develop websites using PHP, JavaScript and SQL, and I'm the main mantainer of many Ionic + Angular mobile apps.
+- (2025 – Present) Software Engineer at AXP TEK, working as part of a multidisciplinary team maintaining and extending multiple platforms for the logistics and transportation sector.
+My work includes backend and web development with PHP, JavaScript, and SQL, ongoing maintenance of multiple Ionic + Angular mobile apps, and active participation in designing and implementing the Docker-based development environment and CI/CD pipelines with Git.

 ## Online Certificates
 **FreeCodeCamp**: